Element-Saving Hexahedral 3-Refinement Templates: Introduction

 Hex mesh generation is both a foundational and demanding issue within computational geometry and scientific computing.
 In finite element analysis (FEA) and isogeometric analysis \cite{zhang2016geometric}, hex meshes are preferred over tetrahedral alternatives because their advanced numerical properties enable improved convergence performance, reduced computational demands, and heightened accuracy for extensive physical simulation applications \cite{benzley1995comparison,cifuentes1992performance,wang2004back,wang2021comparison}.
 Even after long research efforts, automatically producing all-hex meshes that fit complex geometric shapes while maintaining high mesh quality still presents an unsolved challenge \cite{schneider2022large,blacker2000meeting,owen1998survey,shepherd2008hexahedral,tautges2001generation,zhang2013challenges}.

-Grid-based methods have been distinguished as the most reliable strategy among all proposed solutions and currently serve as the only fully automatic approach that successfully transferred from academic research to industrial software \cite{MeshGems,CoreformCubit}.
+To address these challenges, several categories of techniques have emerged.
+Polycube map based methods construct a mapping between the input domain and an axis-aligned polycube shape to induce a regular grid, though they may encounter high distortion or failure in complex topologies \cite{gregson2011all,livesu2013polycut,guo2020cut}.
+The polycube methods have been developed to generate hex control nets and build volumetric spline models for isogeometric analysis \cite{zhang2012solid,wang2013trivariate,zhang2013conformal}.
+Boolean operations, skeletons, and centroidal Voronoi tessellation were used to preserve geometric features \cite{liu2014volumetric,liu2015feature,hu2016centroidal,hu2017surface}.
+Later software packages were developed to dock with commercial software Abaqus and Ansys LS-DYNA \cite{lai2017integrating,yu2022hexgen}.
+Alternatively, frame-field guided parameterization methods optimize an orientation field to guide a volumetric parameterization for hex extraction \cite{nieser2011cubecover,li2012all,liu2023locally}.
+While these methods can produce high-quality, feature-aligned meshes, ensuring all-hex and robustness of the resulting meshes remains a significant hurdle.
+In contrast, grid-based methods have been distinguished as the most reliable strategy among all proposed solutions and currently serve as the only fully automatic approach that successfully transferred from academic research to industrial software \cite{MeshGems,CoreformCubit}.
 Typically, these algorithms start by refining a Cartesian grid adaptively until meeting specific criteria.
 The criteria most frequently utilized include error-sensitive functions \cite{zhang2006adaptive,zhang2010automatic,zhang2013robust,hu2013adaptive,tong2025mchex}, similarity of normals \cite{ito2009octree}, shape thickness \cite{marechal2009advances,livesu2021optimal,pitzalis2021generalized,tong2024hybridoctree_hex}, and precision of surface approximation \cite{gao2019feature,owen2017template}.

 Once refinement finishes, hanging nodes throughout the grid are eliminated by replacing cells with transition templates that locally restore mesh conformity.
 Current methods are categorized into primal and dual methods.
 Primal methods directly operate on grid cells.
 For 3-refinement schemes, \cite{schneiders2000octree} presented the original technique, yet it struggled with concave areas, yielding excessive refinement. \cite{ito2009octree} addressed this weakness with templates for concave edges, decreasing element usage. \cite{sun2012adaptive} optimized scenarios involving isolated refinement points and geometric node locations in templates. \cite{elsheikh2014consistent} further improved the template topologies so that they can handle some concave corner cases.
 In comparison, 2-refinement templates, while harder to implement, can mesh both convex and concave regions with fewer elements \cite{ebeida2011isotropic,qian2012automatic,zhang2013robust,owen2017template}.